Badges and Awards

 State Rover Commissioner’s Award

-This award is open to all Rovers and Rover advisors and can be nominated by anyone within Scouting, except for Rovers or Rover Advisors.
+This award is open to all Rovers and Rover Advisors and can be nominated by anyone within Scouting, except for Rovers or Rover Advisors.

 Nominations are submitted to the State Commissioner for Rovers and the awardee/s is announced on World Scout Day with a presentation at the Rover Dinner.

-VRC Chairman’s Award
+Victorian Rover Council Chairman’s Award

 The VRC Chairman’s Award is peer nominated (only Rovers can nominate), and is awarded based on outstanding service to Scouting or Rovering.
 The criteria for this award is quite loose, the awardee may have contributed to a one-off or series of events or they may just always put in that little bit of extra effort to everything their crew does.